-The WSST reserves the right to correct any error(s) and/or make changes to this solicitation as it deems necessary.
-WSST will provide notifications of such changes to all bidders on the WSST website: www.southtexasworkforce.org and will also e-mail to those that attend the Virtual Bidder's Conference and to those that submit a Courtesy Letter of Intent to Submit.
+The WSST reserves the right to correct any error(s) and/or make changes to this solicitation, as it deems necessary.

+WSST Board will provide notifications of such changes to all bidders recorded in the WSST official record (Distribution Log & Receipts Record) as having received or requested an RFP.